Jeffrey Epstein list: Whose names are on the newly unsealed documents?

 Jean-Luc Brunel

-Jean-Luc Brunel was a French model scout who was awaiting trial on charges that he raped underage girls when he committed suicide in a Paris jail in 2022.
+Jean-Luc Brunel was a French model scout who was awaiting trial on charges that he raped underage girls when he died by suicide in a Paris jail in 2022.

 Giuffre was among the women who had accused Brunel of sexual abuse.
 She said Maxwell sent her to many places to have sex with Brunel.
 The documents also say Brunel would exploit underage girls from disadvantaged backgrounds by offering them modelling jobs but would then bring them to the US and “farm them out to his friends, especially Epstein”.